sumit-satsangi/iyo-apero-sumit/content/blog/_index.md

 ---
 title: Random thoughts and ranting
 description: |
-  Starting from the free tier at Wordpress, I quickly moved to rbind and netlify in order to share my learnings along with some tips and tricks of life.
+  Starting from the free tier at Wordpress, quickly moved to rbind and Netlify in order to share my learning along with some tips and tricks of life.
-author: "Sumit Satsangi"
+author: ""
 show_post_thumbnail: true
 show_author_byline: true
 show_post_date: true